TeamRegio/EpiRegioDB/docs/RESTAPI.rst

 REST API
 ========

-EpiRegioDB provides an user-friendly REST framework based web interface to retrieve information from our database.
+EpiRegioDB provides a user-friendly REST framework based web interface to retrieve information from our database.
 This browsable interface provides information as a JSON file.